-APPLICATIONS FOR RESEARCH FUNDING AND PRESENTATION OF FINDINGS FUNDING

-Eta lota chapter of Sigma Theta Tau has a competitive process regarding funding for research projects.
-We also fund proposals to present research results at conferences.
-Guidelines for submission of the proposal may be found on the UNH nursing website at https://chhs.unh.edu/nursing/application-research-funding-guidelines.
-At least one member of any team that applies must be an active member of Eta lota Chapter (i.e. dues are up to date).
-Proposal materials should be emailed to kelly.grady@websitel.com in two parts - one part containing the cover letter with identifying author information (see guideline for details) and one part containing the abstract, budget, and all other documents needed to apply.
+APPLICATIONS FOR RESEARCH FUNDING AND PRESENTATION OF FINDINGS FUNDING https://chhs.unh.edu/nursing/application-research-funding-guidelines.
+At least one member of any team that applies must be an active member of Eta Iota Chapter (i.e., dues are up to date).
+Proposal materials should be emailed to the contact person as noted on the Call for Abstracts in two parts - one part containing the cover letter with identifying author information (see guideline for details) and one part containing the abstract, budget, and all other documents needed to apply.
 Proposals will be evaluated in a timely manner and recipients notified of board decisions.
 This is an opportunity to obtain some funding for research and other scholarship projects, so please consider applying today!